The Drync.com Wine Blog

 8 Wines for Beer Drinkers

-With Father’s Day around the corner, we start to wonder: What wine do you serve your dad when he loves… beer?
-A beer-drinking dad can be hard to convert, but preference in brew can be a good indication of one’s wine preferences as well.
+As a good wine lover, you want to share your enthusiasm with others.
+But what to do when your drinking buddies are all about the beer?
+This group can be some of the hardest to convert, but that need not be the case.
+Preference in brew can be a good indication of one’s wine preferences as well.
 The world of beer, just like the world of wine, is complex with a very wide range of styles.
 To keep it simple, we’ll focus on 4 popular beer styles and their vinous alternatives: Pilsners, India Pale Ales, Belgian Whites, and Stouts.

 Wines for Beer Drinkers #1: Pilsners

-Pilsners are the prototypical dad beer: light, crisp, clean and refreshing.
+Pilsners are the prototypical lagers: light, crisp, clean and refreshing.
 They are perfect for summertime, backyard BBQs, tailgates and mid-day game parties – just about every beer drinking opportunity, really.
-If your dad loves pilsners, he’ll likely gravitate to lighter, easy-drinking reds and whites.
+If the beer drinker in your life, loves pilsners, they will likely gravitate to lighter, easy-drinking reds and whites.
 White Wine Recommendation: Gruner Veltliner While this Austrian grape produces wines in a variety of styles, Pilsner popping papas will most enjoy ones that are bone dry and slightly floral, like the Prager Gruner Veltliner Hinter Der Berg, which also has a nice light white pepper finish – a hallmark of Gruner Vetliner.
 Red Wine Recommendation: Pinot Noir Red wine for a Pilsner lover?
 Yes.
 Reds possess savory elements that will keep your beer lover satisfied.
 Pilsner drinkers are likely to enjoy red wines that are clean and crisp with elegant fruit and herbal notes, like Brancott Pinot Noir from Marlborough, New Zealand.

 Wines for Beer Drinkers #2: IPA